 Emissions from Vessels owned, bareboat chartered or commercially operated (with interests in the ownership) regardless of flag.
 It includes emissions when owned vessels are chartered out to third parties where STB gets income.
-Emission from diesel burnt during drydock to supply electricity via hired generators on owned or bareboat chartered vessels.
+Emission from diesel burnt during dry-dock to supply electricity via hired generators on owned or bareboat chartered vessels.
 The above emissions are regardless of the supplier of fuel to the ship.
-Vehicles owned, operated or leased and operated by Logistics regardless of fuel supplier.
-Rigs owned and operated by Oilfield Ser vices regardless of fuel supplier
+Rigs owned and operated by Oilfield Services regardless of fuel supplier